-- The applicant must be the Primary Investigator (PI) and have the lead role in directing the project.
-In addition: - ► The level of contribution and role of the PI and other co-investigators (CIs) must be clearly defined on the application sheet. - ► The PI may be based internationally/outside of Australia. - ► A CV must be provided for all investigators. - Applications involving collaborations with MND researchers within Australia will be looked upon favourably. - Salaries for the PI or co-investigators will not be supported. - Capital equipment, depreciation, or maintenance of equipment will not be funded by FightMND Drug Development Grants. - Cash and in-kind co-contributions from applicants will be viewed favourably. - Any other actual or proposed sources of funding to support the project must be disclosed. - FightMND reserves the right of refusal of any project applications that it deems fall outside these criteria. - Successful applicants will be required to present the planned research project/progress to FightMND donors and supporters at a research symposium to be conducted in Melbourne yearly following funding announcements (date to be confirmed). - It is an expectation of successful applicants that project findings are to be published in appropriate peer-reviewed academic and professional journals with details sent to FightMND.
+- Salaries for the PI or co-Investigators will not be supported (unless they are within 5-years of being awarded their PhD). - Capital equipment, depreciation, or maintenance of equipment will not be funded by FightMND Drug Development Grants. - Cash and in-kind co-contributions from applicants will be viewed favourably. - Any other actual or proposed sources of funding to support the project must be disclosed. - FightMND reserves the right of refusal of any project applications that it deems fall outside these criteria. - Successful applicants are encouraged to provide regular information or feedback on their research to be circulated by FightMND for MND patients and carers.
+The Primary Investigator [or co-Investigator(s)] is required to present progress of the Drug Development Project at research symposiums annually, and to FightMND donors and supporters at a FightMND research symposiums to be conducted in Melbourne (dates to be confirmed). - It is an expectation of successful applicants that project findings are to be published in appropriate peer-reviewed academic and professional journals with details sent to FightMND.
+Costs to enable open access for publications may be included in the budget.